Theme-Cord/.github/profile/README.md

 # <img src="https://raw.githubusercontent.com/Theme-Cord/.github/main/avatar2.png" width="30" height="30"/> ThemeCord [[DISCORD (+)](https://discord.gg/FTK3txBsAS)]

+## ⚠️ Disclaimer

+ThemeCord is a third-party application and is not affiliated with or endorsed by Discord and is against the Terms of Service of Discord.
+Use it at your own risk.
+##
 ThemeCord is a lightweight application developed by [ThemeCord](https://github.com/Theme-Cord) that allows users to customize the appearance of their Discord client using custom CSS themes.
 With ThemeCord, users can apply beautiful themes to personalize their Discord experience.

 ## ✨ Features